For much of the past ten years, startup culture has been driven by a pretty simple logic:

 • or operational restructuring.

-Even startup success signals are changing
+Even the markers of startup success are changing

-Founders increasingly speak differently about success.
+Founders talk differently about success today.

 • valuation growth,